 Part 1.
 How to Transfer Photos from iPhone to USB Flash Drive with Computer?

 Way 1.
 WinX MediaTrans

 Supported OS: Windows and Mac

-How to Transfer Photos from iPhone to USB Flash Drive on Windows PC and Mac?
+How to Bulk Transfer Photos from iPhone to USB Flash Drive on Windows/Mac at No.1 Fast Speed?

 Step 1.
 Connect your iPhone to computer first.
 Trust your computer when prompted.